WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 allocated are released.

-Note that the string returned by `nondeterministic_chooser` is not directly freed -- using a call to `"free"` -- is _released_.
-This is because the return is also a shared pointer and we are required merely to decrement the reference count.
+Note that the string returned by `nondeterministic_chooser` is not directly freed -- using a call to `"free-x"` (say).
+Instead, we invoke the `shared-release-x` function which decrements the reference count; and if zero then the memory is freed.
+This is because the return is also a shared pointer and it is possible that `nondeterministic_chooser` took an additional reference to the structure.

 We also decrement the reference count of the created argument strings -- just in case the callee keeps an additional reference to either one.